techfolios/template-old/projects/project-5.md

 [Lymana Ukuleles](http://lymana-ukuleles.com/)

 ## SOME FEATURES:
-* Built using HTML & CSS
+* Built using HTML & CSS with Semantic UI framework
 * Google Maps built with Google G Suite account
 * PayPal integration.
 Used their button code from their site.
 * Unique favicon (small icon that appears in the web bar)